Xakkusu/p4-build-your-dream/README.md

 ## FINAL DESIGN
 ### Imagery
 It was chosen to include no images besides the build post images into this project.
-This was done after intense research into similar websites as well as question being asked to people that enjoy similar content.
+This was done after intense research into similar websites as well as questions being asked to people that enjoy similar content.
 As the user can upload an image themselves the superuser can still decide through their approval process if this image is fitting or if it will not be shown.
 The only image used is the one of the default build post and the hero image.
-Both where chosen in-synch with the projects colour scheme, of which you can find out more [here](#color-scheme).
-The default images fits the card sizing more as we figured that most people would upload an image of their build to show it off.
+Both were chosen in-synch with the project's colour scheme, of which you can find out more [here](#color-scheme).
+The default image fits the card sizing more as we figured that most people would upload an image of their build to show it off.
 However, it is still a pleasing image.
-The hero image was brightened a lot to make it stand out and makle it easier to read the text on it.
-Both are of greyish pc builds, which is commom for this kind of content.
-The rathe dry styling fits the theme as well.
+The hero image was brightened a lot to make it stand out and make it easier to read the text on it.
+Both are of greyish pc builds, which is common for this kind of content.
+The rather dry styling fits the theme as well.

 ### Color Scheme

 <img src="documentation/color-scheme.png" alt="Color scheme" >

 In tone with most pc build related content A greyish color range was chosen.
-As most pc build themselves are mostly still black and grey it was seen as fitting for this project.
+As most pc builds themselves are mostly still black and grey it was seen as fitting for this project.
 Depending on the content the colors vary.
-The only exception are edit and delete buttons, with a more yellor and a distinct red color.
+The only exceptions are edit and delete buttons, with a more yellow and a distinct red color.
 The colors also do not take away from the content and perfectly keep the users focus on the build post, especially on the uploaded images.
-It was important to not make the website too dark and hence make it unpleasend to spend more time on the posts.
-The main color of the font is either complete white as in the bootstrap settings for a lot of the color related keywords or a #fafafa was chosen as it is a tat more pleasing for the eye, but in some cases it does not make the text stand out as much at it needs to be.
+It was important to not make the website too dark and hence make it unpleasant to spend more time on the posts.
+The main color of the font is either complete white as in the bootstrap settings for a lot of the color related keywords or a #fafafa was chosen as it is a tat more pleasing for the eye, but in some cases it does not make the text stand out as much as it needs to be.
 Hence, especially when bootstrap was used in styling content the #fff (white) color is used.
 Yet this color still is in line with the color scheme.
 The color palette was created by using the [coolors](https://coolors.co/) website.

 ### Typography
-- As bootstrap styling devices were used througout this website, the main fallback font where a native font stack is used which selects the best font-family for each OS and device, more on this [here](https://getbootstrap.com/docs/4.0/content/typography/).
+- As bootstrap styling devices were used throughout this website, the main fallback font where a native font stack is used which selects the best font-family for each OS and device, more on this [here](https://getbootstrap.com/docs/4.0/content/typography/).
 [Google Fonts](https://fonts.google.com/) was used for the following fonts:
 - ![Lato font image](documentation/font-lato.png)
 [Lato](https://fonts.google.com/specimen/Lato?query=Lato)